 In this article, we will discuss what’s actually included in the Shopify free trial, what happens after the trial expires, and how can you take advantage of this period to build a store that you’re proud to own and promote!

 So, if you’re considering starting a Shopify store, this article can help you get the most out of your time, your budget, and your 2-week free trial!

 If you find this post inspiring and useful, share it with your friends, please!
 (Virtual high fives and awkward hugs to all my sharers out there)

 Shopify free trial is a 2-week period that allows you to get familiar with the innovative Shopify drag-and-drop page builder, without paying any money!
 The free trial usually determines whether you will continue using the service or drop it entirely!

 At the time of writing this blog post, Shopify offers a 14-day free trial which I believe is totally enough to set up your store, customize it, add products, make some test orders, and other sales preparations before even paying a single dime.

-In the trial period, you are not asked to provide any credit card details, and you have full access to all of the platform’s features.
+You are not asked to provide any credit card details in the trial period, and you have full access to all of the platform’s features.
 However, you can’t receive orders and start selling online unless you subscribe to a paid plan.

 Your store should look good, have a great and inviting look, and most importantly you have to make sure that every piece of the puzzle is in its place, that’s why a trial period is crucial.